tldr-pages/tldr/pages/common/hub.md

 # hub

-> A wrapper for git that adds commands for working with GitHub-based projects.
+> A wrapper for Git that adds commands for working with GitHub-based projects.
 > If set up as instructed by `hub alias`, one can use `git` to run `hub` commands.
 > More information: <https://hub.github.com>.